 Internship Program Operational Titles

-Administrative/Council Intern - students currently enrolled in a Bachelor’s degree program in a freshman or sophomore standing or enrolled in a graduate level courses with a focus/emphasis on finance, business administration, management, public administration, or human resources.
+Administrative Intern - Recent graduates or students currently enrolled in a Bachelor's degree program in a freshman or sophomore standing or enrolled in a graduate level courses with a focus/emphasis on finance, business administration, management, public administration, or human resources.

-Engineering Intern - students currently enrolled in a Bachelor’s degree program with a focus/emphasis in civil engineering or computer science, in a junior, senior standing or enrolled in a graduate level program.
+Engineering Intern - Recent graduates or students currently enrolled in a Bachelor's degree program with a focus/emphasis in civil engineering or computer science, in a junior, senior standing or enrolled in a graduate level program.

-Planning Intern - students currently enrolled in a Bachelor’s degree program with a focus/emphasis in planning in a junior, senior standing or enrolled in a graduate level program
+Planning Intern - Recent graduates or students currently enrolled in a Bachelor's degree program with a focus/emphasis in planning in a junior, senior standing or enrolled in a graduate level program

-Information Technology Intern – students currently enrolled in an Associates of Arts or Bachelor’s degree program in information technology or related field.
+Information Technology Intern – Recent graduates or students currently enrolled in an Associates of Arts or Bachelor's degree program in information technology, information systems or related field.

 Student Level Definitions